adil020ali/Adil_Frontend_project/README.md

 MAIN FEATURES:-

-1.Single-page navigation for quick access.
+1. Single-page navigation for quick access.

-2.Interactive modals with more details for each landmark.
+2. Interactive modals with more details for each landmark.

-3.Dedicated sections for tourist guides, foods, shopping products, and contact.
+3. Dedicated sections for tourist guides, foods, shopping products, and contact.

-4.Responsive design for mobile and desktop users.
+4. Responsive design for mobile and desktop users.

-5.Simple, clear, and visually appealing interface suitable for tourists and learners.
+5. Simple, clear, and visually appealing interface suitable for tourists and learners.